 - The interest rate on government debt and its term structure is at the government’s discretion.
 The choice for savers is between reserves that pay no (or little) interest and interest-bearing securities.

 - The exercise of issuing government debt is actually an unnecessary one.
-In real-world modern monetary systems its function is to keep the interest rate at the central bank’s target rate, but this could be done without debt issuance simply by paying whatever is the policy rate on reserves.
+In real-world modern monetary systems its function is to keep the interest rate at the central bank’s target rate, but this could be done without debt issuance simply by paying the policy rate on reserves.
 This would remove the deception that the government is going into debt in any meaningful sense.

 After a while audience members realize that it is convenient to use Warren’s business cards for transactions among themselves.
 It becomes common to do favors in exchange for business cards.
 Audience members also learn that there is another weekly seminar series taking place in the room adjacent to their own with a similar system in place.
 A seminar presenter named Pavlina issues her own business cards also backed by a ‘tidy tax’.
 Soon trade between the two sets of audience members becomes part of normal activity.

 The transactions between audience members in Warren’s seminar symbolize activity in the domestic private sector.
 Pavlina’s seminar group introduces the external sector, enabling international trade.

 Just as non-government is willing to hold the government’s fiat money as a form of saving provided a tax obligation is effectively enforced, it will also be willing to accept the money in private-domestic and international transactions.
 At the same time, individuals and corporations will be willing to hold established foreign currencies for the same reason they are willing to hold their domestic currency: there are foreigners who must obtain it to pay their taxes.